ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 # Software:
 **New from Version 11.0.9**<br>
-Bug fix in the "gmc.ino" Module.
+Bugfix in the "gmc.ino" Module.
 Previously, if the Website was accessible but no Values ​​were displayed, an Exception occurred. <br>
 Improvements in the "webserver.ino" Module <br>
 Version 11.0.8 is an internal Version. <br>
+BugFix Generally <br>
 **New from Version 11.0.7**<br>
 Version 11.0.6 is an internal Version. <br>
 Further Firmware optimization has freed up even more RAM. <br>